scotcoin/czarparty/README.md

 		encryption

-The existence of the destination output, and the significance of the size of the Bitcoin fee and the Bitcoins transacted, depend on the Counterparty message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
+The existence of the destination output, and the significance of the size of the Czarcoin fee and the Czarcoins transacted, depend on the Czarparty message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
 The rest of the data have a formatting specific to the message type, described in the source code.

-Every Counterparty transaction must, moreover, have a unique and unambiguous source address: all of the inputs to a Bitcoin transaction which contains a Counterparty transaction must be the same—the unique source of the funds in the Bitcoin transaction is the source of the Counterparty transaction within.
+Every Czarparty transaction must, moreover, have a unique and unambiguous source address: all of the inputs to a Czarcoin transaction which contains a Czarparty transaction must be the same—the unique source of the funds in the Czarcoin transaction is the source of the Czarparty transaction within.

-The source and destination of a Counterparty transaction are Bitcoin addresses, and any Bitcoin address may receive any Counterparty asset (and send it, if it owns any).
+The source and destination of a Czarparty transaction are Czarcoin addresses, and any Czarcoin address may receive any Czarparty asset (and send it, if it owns any).

 All messages are parsed in order, one at a time, ignoring block boundaries.